erick521/haven_coding_challenge/README.md

 #    Add the following parameter (and value) for your Google Maps API Key
 #    GOOGLE_MAPS_API_KEY=
 #
+# 5. Save the .env file.
+# 6. Generate a new app encryption key
+php artisan key:generate

-# 5. Run Laravel migrations
+# 7. Run Laravel migrations
 php artisan migrate

-# 6. Update /etc/httpd/conf/httpd.d DocumentRoot parameter to point to laravel installation public folder
+# 8. Update /etc/httpd/conf/httpd.d DocumentRoot parameter to point to laravel installation public folder
-#    and update AllowOverride from 'None' to 'All' for Document Access
+#    and update AllowOverride from 'None' to 'All' for Document Access and restart httpd